frlinw/restinfront/README.md

     // .get(url: string)
     await this.plans.get()
     // Some flags are mutated during the fetch operation:
-    // this.plans.fetchInProgress
+    // this.plans.getProgressing
-    // this.plans.fetchSuccess
+    // this.plans.getSucceeded
-    // this.plans.fetchSuccessOnce
+    // this.plans.getSucceededOnce
-    // this.plans.fetchFailure
+    // this.plans.getFailed

     if (this.id) {
       // Get the existing user if there is an id in the URL
       // .get(url: string)
       await this.user.get(this.id)
       // Some flags are mutated during the fetch operation:
-      // this.user.fetchInProgress
+      // this.user.getProgressing
-      // this.user.fetchSuccess
+      // this.user.getSucceeded
-      // this.user.fetchSuccessOnce
+      // this.user.getSucceededOnce
-      // this.user.fetchFailure
+      // this.user.getFailed
-      // this.user.saveInProgress
+      // this.user.saveProgressing
-      // this.user.saveSuccess
+      // this.user.saveSucceeded
-      // this.user.saveFailure
+      // this.user.saveFailed
     }
   },